FallenGameR/Books/tls_mastery/TLS_Mastery.md

 DER, PEM, CRT are different certificate encodings (like ASCII and UTF8), one can convert from one to another.

 - DER (Distinguished Encoding Rules) is a short binary encoding, common for the Certificate Revocation Lists.
 - PEM (Privacy-Enhanced Mail) is a text encoding, can be used to setup certs via web UI.
 It is base64 encoded DER with header and footer that says that is inside.
-Header is more trustworthy than file extension.
+Header is more trustworthy than file extension. `.crt` extension frequently used for it.

 ```bash
 # To read a certificate using particular encoding